hoothin/UserScripts/Pagetual/README.md

 wait
 --
-The time to wait for page ready when you are sure the url match the site, you can also use a js code which return a boolean to check if the page is ready instead
+The time to wait for page ready when you are sure the url match the site, you can also use a javaScript code which return a boolean to check if the page is ready instead

 waitElement
 --